 For peace of mind over your accounts, join Suits Me.
 Suits Me is an online solution that takes compliance seriously, doesn’t close your account without warning and offers excellent customer service.

 There are several reasons to open a Suits Me® account.
 First and foremost, it is a legal requirement to have an account with a provider that monitors and reports suspicious activity.
 Suits Me® takes this obligation seriously and will work with you to flag any unusual activity in your account.

 Secondly, Suits Me® offers a more personal touch than some larger, high-street banks.
 For example, if you notify them of unusual payments, they won’t simply block your account – they’ll work with you to understand the situation and ensure everything is above board.

-Finally, Suits Me® understands that pattern monitoring can be intrusive and disruptive, so they take care to only truly suspicious flag patterns.
+Finally, Suits Me® understands that pattern monitoring can be intrusive and disruptive, so they take care to only contact you if they identify highly suspicious patterns.
 In other words, they won’t close your account on a whim; they value their customers and want to keep you as a long-term user.

 As discussed, there are multiple occasions where a bank may need to close your account.
 If you’re worried about this, you can switch to an online-only bank like Suit Me.
 With Suit Me, you’ll enjoy greater flexibility, convenience, and competitive interest rates on savings products.
 So if you’re looking for a new bank that won’t close your account without notice, check out Suits Me® today!